-It also helps to receive enough air flow among plants.
+It also helps to receive enough airflow among plants.

 Tomatoes need fertile soil to grow and set fruits.
-So, getting better yield, you need to check your soil fertility first to take necessary amendments.
+So, getting better yield, you need to check your soil fertility first to make necessary amendments.
 A Soil test kit will make the work easier.

 Based on your soil test report you need to take necessary steps to provide nutrients to your garden soil.

 Don’t apply fertilizer without testing your soil.
-It may sometimes harm your tomato plants due to over-fertilization or imbalance fertilization.
+It may sometimes harm your tomato plants due to over-fertilization or imbalance of fertilization.